 - Non-emergency services at in-network facilities from out-of-network providers (such as an anesthesiologist or radiologist you never chose) are also covered — you pay in-network rates unless you signed a valid consent form acknowledging the out-of-network provider and waiving your protections.

-- Providers must give you a good faith cost estimate before scheduled services under the Surprise Billing Independent Dispute Resolution (IDR) process.
+- Providers must give you a good faith cost estimate before scheduled services.
+If a billing dispute arises, insurers and providers may resolve it through the Surprise Billing Independent Dispute Resolution (IDR) process.

 If you receive a bill that violates the No Surprises Act, file a complaint at cms.gov or call 1-800-985-3059.
 The provider may be subject to civil monetary penalties of up to $10,000 per violation.
 Keep every bill and any consent form you were — or were not — given.